Still need more information?

 May I apply to both the Full-time JD and Weekend JD programs at the same time?

 On your application for admission, you should select the division you are most interested in and that works best for your goals and personal obligations.
 If you are admitted to one program, you may change your program option prior to the first term, depending on space.
-After enrollment, you must complete the first full year to be eligible to change divisions.
+After enrollment, you must complete the first full year to be eligible to change programs.